supragya/supragya/README.md

 - A toy zero-knowledge virtual machine from scratch: see [PixieZKVM](https://github.com/supragya/PixieZKVM)
 - Some zk / cryptography primitives and circuits: see [CryptographyResearch](https://github.com/supragya/CryptographyResearch)
 - Ethereum index with HA, DEX pricing, runs on 14 chains, see [EtherScope](https://github.com/supragya/EtherScope)
 - Fake P2P packet sniffing cometBFT client: see [TendermintConnector](https://github.com/supragya/TendermintConnector)

+Some other repositories of interest would be [HLang](https://github.com/supragya/HLang), [gograph](https://github.com/supragya/gograph), [WireHairExperiments](https://github.com/supragya/ErasureCodes), [DirSync](https://github.com/supragya/DirectorySync)

 These days, I've been coding, mostly in 🦀 Rust, and practicing some abstract math ✎ᝰ. on the side.